fmang/oshu/docs/index.md

 The \ref game module joins every module together and runs the main event loop of the game.
 It watches the audio and the user's keyboard and mouse events to manipulate the beatmap state, then schedules the drawing of the window.

+The \ref osu module implements the osu!standard game mode.
+It extends the game module, while the game module only briefly refers to it.

 The *main* module is the entry-point of oshu! and provides a command-line interface to briefly configure the game, and then yields control to the game